martinvonz/jj/docs/config.md

 "commit_id prefix" = { bold = true }
 ```

-Jujutsu favors the dotted style in these instructions, if only because it's
+The docs below refer to keys in text using dotted notation, but example
-easier to write down in an unconfusing way.
+blocks will use heading notation to be unambiguous.
 If you are confident with TOML
 then use whichever suits you in your config.
 If you mix dotted keys and headings,
-**put the dotted keys before the first heading**.
+**you must put the dotted keys before the first heading**.

 That's probably enough TOML to keep you out of trouble but the [syntax guide] is
 very short if you ever need to check.